pookatv/InitfsTools/README.md

 - **Command Dictionary** - Generate and browse a full list of console commands extracted from raw InitFs files
 - **Reference Library** - Browse and view base and custom payloads from various Frostbite titles
 - **Preset Manager** - Browse and insert user-saved presets containing sets of useful commands
-- **Console Injector** - Hooks into a game's console, unlocks all commands, and executes them remotely
+- **Console Injector** - Hooks into a game's console, unlocks all commands, and executes them remotely/in-game

 <img width="2100" height="1240" src="./docs/assets/showcase.webp" />